-Over the year, the region with the largest increase in the employment rate was Wales, with an increase of 1.6 percentage points, followed by Scotland, with an increase of 1.2 percentage points and the South West, with an increase of 1.1 percentage points.
+Over the year, the region with the largest increase in the employment rate was Wales, with an increase of 2.4 percentage points, followed by the South West, with an increase of 2.2 percentage points and the North West and the East Midlands, both with an increase of 1.1 percentage points.

-There were only 3 regions that had a decrease in the employment rate: the North East, at 1.1 percentage points, Yorkshire and The Humber at 0.3 percentage points and Northern Ireland, at 0.2 percentage points.
-London was the only region which remained unchanged, compared to the same period last year.
+There were only 2 regions that had a decrease in the employment rate: the North East, at 1.7 percentage points, and Northern Ireland, at 0.5 percentage points.
+Yorkshire and The Humber and the South East remained unchanged, compared to the same period last year.